G-Research/siembol/docs/services/how-tos/how_to_set_up_service_in_config_editor_rest.md

 - `config-editor.services.my-new-service.ui-config-file-name` - The path to the ui layout configuration file

 ### Synchronisation settings
 - `config-editor.services.my-new-service.synchronisation` - This field enable or disable synchronisation of the service with zookeeper and storm topology manager that is responsible for releasing storm topologies.
-The synchronisation is triggered by calling the webhook api, see [how_to_setup_webhook](../../deployment/how-tos/how_to_setup_github_webhook.md)
+The synchronisation is triggered by calling the webhook api, see [how to setup a webhook](../../deployment/how-tos/how_to_setup_github_webhook.md)
-    - `RELEASE` - synchronise service release (deployment) with the zookeeper node defined in the property `config-editor.services.my-new-service.release-zookeeper`.
+    - `RELEASE` - It synchronizes service release (deployment) with the zookeeper node defined in the property `config-editor.services.my-new-service.release-zookeeper`.
 This type of synchronisation is applicable only to services from `alert`, `correlationalert`, `parserconfig`, `enrichment`
-    - `ADMIN_CONFIG`- synchronise admin configuration with desired state for storm topology manager.
+    - `ADMIN_CONFIG`- It synchronizes admin configuration with desired state for storm topology manager.
 This type of synchronisation is applicable only to services from `alert`, `correlationalert`, `enrichment`
-    - `ALL` - it synchronizes both `RELEASE` and `ADMIN_CONFIG` if possible.
-This needs to be enabled to synchronise `parsingapp` service since it depends on both admin configuration and release.
+    - `ALL` - It synchronizes both `RELEASE` and `ADMIN_CONFIG` if possible.
+This needs to be enabled to synchronise `parsingapp` service since it depends on both admin configuration and release
 ```
 Note: you need to enable synchronisation for all services in the property: config-editor.synchronisation.
 Similarly you can disable synchronisation for all services using this property.
 ```
 #### Release zookeeper settings for service deployment
-- `config-editor.services.my-new-service.release-zookeeper.zk-path` - path to Zookeeper node for synchronisation of the deployment and related application.
+- `config-editor.services.my-new-service.release-zookeeper.zk-path` - A path to Zookeeper node for synchronisation of the deployment and related application
 - `config-editor.services.my-new-service.release-zookeeper.zk-url` - Zookeeper servers url.
 Multiple servers are separated by comma

 #### Topology image for topology deployment
 - `config-editor.services.alert.topology-image` - Url for downloading the topology image used during releasing the related service topology by storm topology manager